 So what's it all about?

-Well.
-In the course of its research into line rental costs, Ofcom found that the majority of people who subscribe to just a landline and nothing else tend to be elderly and vulnerable people - and it thinks more should be done to make the service fair to them.
+In the course of its research into line rental costs, Ofcom found that the majority of people who subscribe to just a landline and nothing else tend to be elderly and vulnerable people - and it decided more should be done to make the service fair to them.

-And, regardless, it believes that a BT landline is poor value for money if you get it on its own without broadband… especially since wholesale prices that providers are paying for lines have gone down quite significantly.
+And, regardless, it believes that a BT landline has been poor value for money if you got it on its own without broadband... especially since wholesale prices that providers are paying for lines have gone down quite significantly in recent years.

 Jonathan Oxley, Ofcom's Competition Group Director, said in an official statement: "We had serious concerns about soaring bills for loyal landline customers.
 This was hurting people who rely on their landline, many of whom are elderly.